kantedal/connected-particles-webgl/README.md

-WebGL2 experiment similar to particles.js
+WebGL2 experiment similar to particles.js (but much better ofc)